avrha/Blendr/README.md

-#Blendr
-This is a hackathon project at Hyland in 2020.
+Blendr is a hackathon project at Hyland in 2020.
 The idea is to create a social networking platform, with the focus of creating real relationships.
 To start use your domain specific email in the user setup and answer some custom questions.
 Then you will be paired with someone within your network, and will have to select a time and place to meet.
 At the end of the meeting you will be project you will be prompted with a quiz about the other user.
 Your goal is to remember as much as you can about the other user.
 Which will effect your overall score.

 Dependences
 -----------